I discovered a treasure this weekend.

-In 1874, the Southern Pacific Railroad began to build what was considered an engineering feat of the day, what was to become known as the Tehachapi Loop, a literal train loop that eases the grade over the Tehachapi pass by allowing the train to pass above itself in a large circle.
-It is considered one of the seven wonders of the railroad world and is a national historic civil engineering landmark.
+In 1874, the Southern Pacific Railroad began to build what was considered an engineering feat of the day.
+They built a tracking loop that eased the grade over the Tehachapi pass by allowing the train to pass above itself in a large circle.
+It is now called the Tehachapi Loop and is considered one of the seven wonders of the railroad world and is a national historic civil engineering landmark.

 Did my book come up over the loop?

 The landmark sign which looks out over the loop states: